aurora-opensource/xviz/docs/protocol-schema/core-protocol.md

 ### Streams and World State

-XVIZ divides the state of the world into a set of nested streams.
+XVIZ divides the state of the world into a set of streams.
 This allows user to quickly explore and filter the visual world to suit their use case.
 Each stream changes over time atomically.
 The world state represents a complete set of all the latest stream states for a particular time.

 ### Primitives and Objects